Skip to main content

 What Gets Governed

 The proxy automatically maps each target URL to a resource string your policies can match.
 Well-known hosts fold into a short prefix; custom hosts fall back to the full hostname.
+You can override the auto-derived resource with the X-MandateZ-Resource header — useful when you want to group multiple upstream APIs under a single policy prefix.

 Privacy